iworks/simple-password-policy/README.md

-# WordPress Plugin Stub
+# Simple Password Policy

 ## How to use?

-1. get this repo: `git clone git@github.com:iworks/wordpress-plugin-stub.git`
+1. get this repo: `git clone git@github.com:iworks/simple-password-policy.git`
-2. run `./assets/bin/wp-plugin-create.sh`
+1. install modules `npm i`
+1. build package: `grunt release`
+1. use one of zip file in `release` directory

+## How to run tests?